src-d/enry/README.md

 If you want some files to be classified according to certain language use `linguist-language=[language]`.

 ```
-$cat .gitattributes
+$ cat .gitattributes
 .*\.go linguist-language=MyFavouriteLanguage
 ```

-Note, that the regular expression that match the file name should be one compatible with go, see: [Golang regexp](https://golang.org/pkg/regexp/).
+Note that the regular expression that matches the file name should be compatible with go, see: [Golang regexp](https://golang.org/pkg/regexp/).

 Why Enry?